Skip to main content

 stk create starter my-starter-name --description "My Starter description"

--r, --remoteGit URL to set as remote repository origin.
-In this case, the NAME will be defined as the Git repository name.
+-r, --remoteGit URL to set as remote repository (origin).
+If used, the Starter NAME will be set from the Git repository name.

 stk create starter my-starter-name --remote https://github.com/MyGitHubOrg/my-repository